yazanziyad98/Gov_DWH_Pipeline/README.md

 Stamped on **central NiFi** (post-S2S, pre-staging-write), the simplest lineage column that solves three real problems:

-1. **Reconciliation** — If a Spark run fails halfway, the next run can filter `WHERE load_date > last_successful_run` and avoid reprocessing rows that already made it to Bronze.
+1. **Reconciliation**, If a Spark run fails halfway, the next run can filter `WHERE load_date > last_successful_run` and avoid reprocessing rows that already made it to Bronze.
-2. **Audit** — "When did this row arrive in our system?" is a question downstream consumers ask constantly. `load_date` answers it without depending on the source's clock.
+2. **Audit**, "When did this row arrive in our system?" is a question downstream consumers ask constantly. `load_date` answers it without depending on the source's clock.
-3. **Backfill identification** — Rows ingested during a backfill carry the backfill's timestamp, making it trivial to isolate or replay them.
+3. **Backfill identification**,Rows ingested during a backfill carry the backfill's timestamp, making it trivial to isolate or replay them.

 ---